 Lido de Paris

+THE ICONIC PARISIAN CABARET HAS CLOSED ITS DOORS FOR GOOD.
 Where would Paris nightlife be without its famous cabarets?
 Since 1946, the Lido has offered up a sumptuous dinner show every night on the Champs-Élysées.
 On the menu: feathers, rhinestones, beautiful women and sequins.
 Around 500,000 visitors attend the shows each year, the quality of this mythic cabaret making it a rite of passage.
-Take the short stroll over from the Arc de Triomphe, then sit back and admire the legendary Bluebell Girls troop, created by Margaret Kelly, as they do their stuff.
+Take the short stroll over from the Arc de triomphe, then sit back and admire the legendary Bluebell Girls troop, created by Margaret Kelly, as they do their stuff.

 A Touch of Magic